michaeldayreads/reference/markdown.md

 In addition to formatting cribs and usage examples, this document contains conventions used in markdown documents in this repo and within my username space on GitHub.

-## Links, Sources and Footnotes
+## Links, Sources and [foot|end]notes

-Its easy to have links to webpages like [this one](https://pinboard.in/u:michaeldayreads).
+It is easy to have links to webpages like [this one](https://pinboard.in/u:michaeldayreads).

 ```
 [this one](https://pinboard.in/u:michaeldayreads)
 ```

-Its also easy to refer to other documents in the same repo, for example we can refer to the [vim](vim.md) doc.
+It is also easy to refer to other documents in the same repo, for example we can refer to the [vim](vim.md) doc.

 ```
 [vim](vim.md)